Management - Graduate

 Registration and admission requirements

 • See details in the section on general admission requirements for the master’s programs.
-Candidates must meet the quantitative GMAT/quantitative psychometric.
+Candidates must meet the quantitative GMAT or GMAT Focus Edition/quantitative psychometric.

-Admission to the M.Sc. in Management Sciences – Marketing Management in the Digital World (1245), without GMAT\Quantitative Psychometric
+Admission to the M.Sc. in Management Sciences – Marketing Management in the Digital World (1245), without GMAT or GMAT Focus Edition\Quantitative Psychometric

 1. Holding a D.M.D., Ph.D., or M.D.